cloudera/flink-tutorials/flink-secure-tutorial/README.md

   * Flink
 * Existing test user in the Kerberos realm and as local users on each cluster nodes.
 You can find some useful commands for fulfilling the prerequisites in a dedicated chapter [here](#sample-commands).

-### Steps to run the Secured Flink Application Tutorial
+### Steps to tun the secured Flink application tutorial

 1. For Kerberos authentication, generate a keytab file for the user intended to submit the Flink job.
 Keytabs can be generated with `ktutil` as the following example:
 ```